 We identified the evaluation of impairment of goodwill and indefinite life intangible assets as a key audit matter.
-This matter represented an area of higher risk of misstatement given the magnitude of goodwill and indefinite life intangible assets and the high degree of estimation uncertainty in assessing the assumptions used to determine the recoverable amounts.
-Significant auditor judgement and the involvement of professionals with specialized skills and knowledge was required to evaluate the evidence supporting the Entity's significant assumptions due to the sensitivity of the recoverable amounts to minor changes in certain significant assumptions.
+This matter represented a significant risk for the Plant Protein CGU group and an area of higher risk of misstatement for the Meat Protein CGU group given the magnitude of goodwill and indefinite life intangible assets and the high degree of estimation uncertainty in assessing the assumptions used to determine the recoverable amounts.
+Significant auditor judgment and the involvement of professionals with specialized skills and knowledge was required to evaluate the evidence supporting the Entity's significant assumptions due to the sensitivity of the recoverable amounts to minor changes in certain significant assumptions.